Zero-Shot Learning for Requirements Classification: An Exploratory Study: Zero-Shot Learning

-There are two general approaches for transferring pretrained LMs to downstream tasks: \textit{feature-based} and \textit{fine-tuning} \cite{devlin2018bert}.
-The feature-based approach, such as ELMo \cite{peters-etal-2018-deep}, uses a pretrained model as the input features for the downstream task without touching the pretrained model; the representations resulted from such a LM are used to enrich the features used in the downstream supervised learning.
-On the other hand, the fine-tuning approach aims to modify the weights and parameters in certain layers of the LM in order to train the LM to perform a specific NLP downstream task such as classification, sentiments analysis, and question-answering; for example, LMs such as OpenAI GPT \cite{radford2018improving} and BERT \cite{devlin2018bert}, can be trained to perform downstream tasks by fine-tuning all or part of the parameters on these pretrained models.
+Today, pretrained LMs (PLMs) are widely available\footnote{For example, a large number of PLMs are freely available at Hugging Face website: \url{https://huggingface.co/models}.}.
+These PLMs are typically pretrained for some generic NLP tasks using unlabeled data such as app reviews and Wikipedia, available \textit{en masse} through the Internet \cite{raffel2020exploring}.
+Such LMs can be adapted--- i.e., \textit{transferred}---to different downstream tasks \cite{radford2019language}.
+This concept is known as \textit{transfer learning}~\cite{ruder2019transfer}.

-In the last few years, \textit{word embeddings} --- continuous vector representations of words and phrases based on word co-occurrences in large corpora --- became a popular method for language representations \cite{mikolov2013distributed}.
-Word embeddings capture syntactic and semantic characteristics of the words and have shown to be very effective on word similarity tasks \cite{sappadla2016using}.
-The early word embedding models include Skip-gram \cite{mikolov2013distributed}, Word2Vec \cite{mikolov2013efficient}, GloVe \cite{pennington2014glove}, and FastText \cite{bojanowski2017enriching}.
-More recently, LMs such as BERT, ELMo, and GPT-2, offer an advantage over the early embedding models.
-In contrast to fixed representations produced by the early models, LMs produce word embeddings that are dynamically informed by the words around them, known as \textit{contextual word embeddings}~\cite{ethayarajh2019contextual}.
-Contextual word embeddings can tell if the word ``mouse'' refers to a computer device or a small rodent from the surrounding context where this word is mentioned.
+There are two approaches for adapting a PLM: \textit{feature-based} and \textit{fine-tuning} \citep{ruder2019neural}.
+The feature-based approach uses the representations of a pre-trained model as input features to train a downstream task model (e.g., ELMo \cite{peters-etal-2018-deep}), while the fine-tuning approach, adopted by OpenAI GPT and BERT, involves modifying the weights and parameters in certain layers of the PLM so as to enable the model to perform a specific NLP downstream task.
+Transfer learning helps to reduce the cost and effort required for training new models, and allows users to explore different NLP tasks with a relatively small amount of task-specific labelled data.